Profitbase/Episode-Docs/articles/flow/actions/built-in/get-startup-argument.md

 Gets the data (if any) passed to the Flow from the caller.

 >[!NOTE]
-> This action can only be used in the Main schema.
+> This action can only be used in the Main flowchart.

 <br/>